Life for killer who stabbed man to death over money row – jailed for minimum 32 years

-Seun died in the hospital later that evening.
-A post-mortem examination found the cause of his death to be a single stab wound to the heart.
+Seun bled out and died in hospital the same evening.
+A post-mortem revealed a single fatal stab wound to the heart.

-Seun’s mother said: “The impact on Seun’s death has been horrific on me emotionally and physically.
+Seun’s mother opened up about the agony.
+“The impact on Seun’s death has been horrific on me emotionally and physically.
 I have not allowed myself to be consumed by grief, to be beaten with bitterness and sorrow.
-Since Seun’s death, I feel that I have not grieved.
-I have not allowed myself to do so, especially in front of my children as that would make them feel even more loss than they are having to deal with.
+Since Seun’s death, I feel that I have not grieved, especially in front of my children.”

-“The pain and loss of Shay’s death will never leave me and has left me heartbroken.
+“The pain and loss will never leave me.
 My heart currently works with one less valve.
-When I look at myself I see a different reflection, a person that I don’t recognise.
-When I see the pain in my children it hurts more.
+When I see myself, I don’t recognise the person looking back.
+Seeing the pain in my children hurts even more.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.